MERL-Rose-Hulman/MERL-Rose-Hulman.github.io/readme.md

 ---
 ```

-3. Add new items to the main navigation in `hugo.toml`:
+3. Add new items to the main navigation in `hugo.toml` (if you want the section to appear in the top menu):

 ```toml
 [[menu.main]]